 What First Insight client success story stands out, and why was it so impactful?

 Our clients have shared so many amazing success stories and it’s difficult to pick one.
 A recent success story from Dr. Greg Caldwell stands out.
 He is one of four optometrists at a large eye care practice in Pennsylvania.
 As their practice continued to grow, the inefficiencies grew as well.

 Dr. Caldwell test drove quite a few EHR systems before he found MaximEyes.
 This EHR software is allowing doctors and staff to do more than before, which includes seeing 2-4 more patients per day.
 That is a substantial increase in revenue, compared to before when they didn’t have MaximEyes.

 We love hearing about that level of success, how practices can treat more patients with greater effectiveness to grow their business.

 What can we expect to see from First Insight over the next 25 years?

 We’re going to keep doing what we’ve been doing the past 25 years: seeking opportunities for improvement and pairing them with solutions that make a positive difference.
 Our goal is to continue to innovate—to be a leader in practice management and EHR solutions that bring the best technology and tools to the eye care industry so our clients succeed.

-I’m excited to announce that later in 2019, First Insight will release the next generation of MaximEyes practice management and EHR software with even faster, easier navigation and fewer clicks.
+I’m excited to announce that in early 2020, First Insight will release the next generation of MaximEyes practice management and EHR software with even faster, easier navigation and fewer clicks.